DrChrispoper/reactrepos/README.md

 ## Summary

-This repository contains the some code to display React Repositories.
+This repository contains some code to display React Repositories.

 ## Development